SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 ### Being Good = Eating Too Much?

-I never did figure out how I was empathizing with the starving kids of India or how they would have ever been aware of my gesture.
+I never did figure out how I was empathizing with starving kids or how they would have ever been aware of my gesture.

 But I do remember putting on a lot of unnecessary fat in the process.